 It shows, too, so for listeners who appreciate that kind of integrity, he's confident they'll connect.

 "I think a lot of people who have that same respect for the music, when [they] hear me, [they're] going to be like, damn, I can relate to this cat," he says.

 But it's the sense of urgency running through "No Turn Unstoned," a deep-seated want to succeed, that makes him standout.
 Whether micro-mincing syllables or rattling off a litany of personal attributes, Cali raps like his life depends on it -- he sounds hungry.

 And the hook from "Marathon Dreams," as it breaks through a flurry of stuttering snares, is a prime example: "Been chasing my dreams, they tell me go get a job, the f--- do you mean....
 I can't believe that you wanna stay in the hood, I be trapping to leave."

-Most definitely, desire is a strong impulse, and when it's matched with well earned confidence, the sky's the limit.
+Most definitely, desire is a strong impulse, and when it's matched with well-earned swagger, the sky's the limit.